mateuszniechwiej/Ms-1-LP/README.md

 ## Code

-* [Bootstrap library](https://getbootstrap.com/) - used to create a responsive design, creat navbar, image carousel with captions and form.
+* [Bootstrap library](https://getbootstrap.com/) - used to create a responsive design, creat navbar, an image carousel with captions and form.

 * To learn and create the box-shadow effect for navbar and footer: